Adaptive Control in Autonomous Driving via Real-Time Recurrent RL: Experimental Setup

-The biological plausibility of RTRRL stems form the fact that BPTT is avoided when computing gradients for the recurrent neural network.
 As mentioned above, gradients for recurrent models with diagonal connectivity can be computed exactly – and without a loss in performance – using RTRL (Eq. \ref{eq:RTRL}).
 The diagonalized version of LRC (LrcSSMs) can be used as a drop-in replacement of LRU in the original RTRRL algorithm.
 The resulting algorithm retains the benefits of cheap computation of exact gradients, while also regaining the biological interpretation that the LRU model lacks.